openvinotoolkit/openvino_tensorflow/examples/README.md

 In this case, we're using the default image of Admiral Grace Hopper.
 As you can see, the network detects and draws the bounding box around the person correctly.

-Next, try it out on your own image by passing the --input=argument, where argument is the path to your new image.
+Next, try it out on your own image by passing the --input=argument, where argument is the path to your new input.
 You can provide either absolute or relative path in the argument e.g.

 ```bash
 $ python3 examples/object_detection_sample.py --input=<absolute-or-relative-path-to-your-image>